syncfusion/blazor-docs/src/notifications/toast/how-to/close-the-toast-with-click-tap.md

----
-title: "Blazor Toast Notification | Toast with a click or tap operation"
-component: "Toast"
-description: "This section explains Toaster component with a click or tap operation."
----

 # Close the toast with click/tap

 By default, the toasts are expired based on the `Timeout` value.
 You can customize the toast hiding process with click/tap action by setting the `ToastClickEventArgs` in the clicked callback function with static Toast.